pybae/pybae.github.io/_posts/2022-11-24-new-new-workout.md

 I’m still not very good at it. \
 I’d like to be.

-Climbing is a mental game.
-And though we train our bodies to do ridiculous feats of strength, we rarely train our fortitudes.
+Climbing is a mental game. \
+We train our bodies to do ridiculous feats of strength, but we rarely train our fortitudes.

 <br>